bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 Speaker 0: 00:56:56

 Does that work though?
-Because I mean, my understanding of eltoo is not that wide, but I thought only the later one would be included.
+Because I mean, my understanding of Eltoo is not that wide, but I thought only the later one would be included.
 So like, they are spending from the same point.

 Speaker 2: 00:57:09